Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces

-Let $\t^*(\R)$ be a $n$-dimensional real vector space endowed with a lattice $\t^*(\Z)$.
-A smooth polytope of $\t^*(\R)$ is a full dimensional polytope $P$ whose vertices lie in the lattice $\t^*(\Z)$ and whose associated toric variety $Y$ is non-singular.
-The real locus $Y(\R)$ of such toric variety can be given a regular CW-complex structure $\R P$ obtained by gluing $2^n$ copies of $P$ along their faces.
-This CW-complex structure is invariant under the action of the compact real algebraic torus $\Hom_\Z(\t^*(\Z);\{\pm 1\})\cong\t(\F_2)$.
-Any primitive triangulation $K$ of $P$ can be uniquely lifted as an invariant subdivision $\R K$ of $\R P$.
-This subdivision might fail to be a triangulation but is always a $\Delta$-complex\footnote{A regular CW-complex in which every closed cell is, as a subcomplex, isomorphic to a simplex, c.f. \cite{Hat_alg_top} \S $\Delta$-Complexes pp.102-104.}.
-A classical construction\footnote{c.f. \cite{Munk_ele_alg} Chapter 8.
-Duality in Manifolds pp.367-446, especially \S 68.} associates a pure sub-complex of codimension 1 of the barycentric subdivision of $\R K$ to any closed cochain $\alpha\in Z^1(\R K;\F_2)$.
-This “hypersurface” determines an $(n-1)$-cycle whose homology class is Poincaré dual to the cohomology class of $\alpha$.
-When the cochain $\alpha$ observes some symmetries with respect to the action of $\t(\F_2)$ it is necessarily cohomologous to a canonical cocycle $\omega_{\R X}$ and the associated hypersurface is called a T-hypersurface.
-Such hypersurfaces are parametrised by cochains $\varepsilon\in C^0(K;\F_2)$ called sign distributions.
-They are always PL-smooth\footnote{c.f. \cite{Brug-LdM-Rau_Comb_pac} Proposition~4.11 p.26.} and we denote them by $\R X_\varepsilon$.
+we say that $\alpha$ is \emph{symmetric}.
+The hypersurfaces associated to symmetric cocycles are called T-hypersurfaces.
+The difference of two symmetric cocycles is always of the form $\df(\mu^*\varepsilon)$ for some $\varepsilon\in C^0(K;\F_2)$.
+Thus, two T-hypersurfaces are always homologous in $\R P$.
+There is a canonical symmetric cocycle $\omega_{\R X}$ associated with every primitive triangulation $K$.
+Its T-hypersurface is sometimes referred to as the T-hypersurface with constant signs.
+As such, T-hypersurfaces are parametrised by cochains $\varepsilon\in C^0(K;\F_2)$ called sign distributions.
+We denote by $\X$ the T-hypersurface associated with the cocycle $\omega_{\R X}+ \df(\mu^*\varepsilon)$.
+They are always PL-smooth; \textit{cf.} \cite[Proposition~4.11]{Brug-LdM-Rau_Comb_pac}.
+By construction, the image of their fundamental class in the homology of $Y(\R)$ is Poincar\'e dual to the class $[\omega_{\R X}]$, regardless of $\varepsilon$.
+This property is a way of saying that the T-hypersurfaces $(\X)_\varepsilon$ have ``the same degree''.
+The image of the hypersurface $\X$ by the moment map $\mu$ does not depend on $\varepsilon$ and is denoted by $X$.